www.prepareforcanada.com

 Celebrates the resurrection of Jesus

-Occurs on the Monday after Easter and usually falls between March 23 – April 26
+April 21 (Occurs on the Monday after Easter and usually falls between March 23 and April 26)

-(holiday is observed in British Columbia, Prince Edward Island, New Brunswick, the Northwest Territories, the Yukon, and Nunavut).
+British Columbia, Prince Edward Island, New Brunswick, the Northwest Territories, the Yukon, and Nunavut observe this holiday.

 September 30